JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 ## Sizes and placement
-Minimum text width is 40 characters.
+The minimum text width is 40 characters.
 If an area is too narrow to show the minimum text width, show text in area fields, and if no fields are left, under the area borders.

 Use non-breaking spaces in an action name and shortcut, so it is not split into two lines.